wesdoyle/storytelling/README.md

 | [Storytelling with Data ](https://www.youtube.com/watch?v=IIMHicxQ0LY) | A good story changes our brain chemistry, increasing empathy, connectedness and attention.
 How can we tell great stories with data to educate, inspire and impact? | Multiple | 2015 | Tableau | YouTube |
 | [On Abstraction](https://www.youtube.com/watch?v=x9pxbnFC4aQ) | | Zach Tellman | 2017 | ClojuTRE 2017 |

+## contributing

+Do you know about a great talk or blog article that tells a story related to software development or relates the importance of storytelling in software development?
+Create a pull request with your link added to the table above.
+Be sure to provide the speaker / author, a short description, and the context (blog name, conference, channel, meetup, etc.).